glossary

 Term Abbreviation Definition

-Adverse Outcome Pathway AOP An AOP describes a sequence of events commencing with initial interaction(s) of a stressor with a biomolecule within an organism that causes a perturbation in its biology (i.e., molecular initiating event, MIE), which can progress through a dependent series of intermediate key events (KEs) and culminate in an adverse outcome (AO) considered relevant to risk assessment or regulatory decision-making.ref
+Adverse Outcome Pathway AOP An AOP describes a sequence of events commencing with initial interaction(s) of a stressor with a biomolecule within an organism that causes a perturbation in its biology (i.e., molecular initiating event, MIE), which can progress through a dependent series of intermediate key events (KEs) and culminate in an adverse outcome (AO) considered relevant to risk assessment or regulatory decision-making. ref1

 Bioactivity The affinity and/or potency of a compound for a protein target.

-Key Event Relationship KER A scientifically-based relationship that connects one key event to another, defines a causal and predictive relationship between the upstream and downstream event, and thereby facilitates inference or extrapolation of the state of the downstream key event from the known, measured, or predicted state of the upstream key event.ref
+Key Event Relationship KER A scientifically-based relationship that connects one key event to another, defines a causal and predictive relationship between the upstream and downstream event, and thereby facilitates inference or extrapolation of the state of the downstream key event from the known, measured, or predicted state of the upstream key event. ref1

 Molecular Adverse Outcome Pathways mAOP Metapathway, similar to conventional AOPs, but connected events as e.g. WikiPathways pathways.
 Their function is to expand KEs with molecular pathways and allow analyses of omics data.